mmenor/assembly_workshop2019/index.md

 ```
 Here we call SnpSift to annotate using the dbSnp VCF we downloaded from the link above for hg19.
 We again use redirection to save the resulting VCF file.

-Typically we would need to filter the VCF file by chromosome or quality using `SnpSift filter`, but our tutorial VCF is small enough that we can work it directly.
+Typically we would need to filter the VCF file by chromosome or quality using `SnpSift filter`, but our tutorial VCF is small enough that we can work with it directly.
 So let's turn the VCF file into a TXT file for ease of importing to Excel.
 SnpSift can do this for us too.

 ```bash
 SnpSift extractFields variants/SRR097849_dbSnp.vcf ID CHROM POS REF ALT QUAL DP RO AO TYPE ANN[0].GENE ANN[0].EFFECT ANN[0].IMPACT ANN[0].BIOTYPE ANN[0].HGVS_C ANN[0].HGVS_P GEN[0].GT > variants/SRR097849.txt